wesleywerner/loveslime/tutorial/tutorial.md

     function myStageCallback (event, object)
         if (event == "interact") then
             if (object.name == "hole") then
-                slime.addSpeech ("ego", "I see a hole in the wall") end
+                slime:addSpeech ("ego", "I see a hole in the wall") end
         end
     end